Hops and yeast are vegan-friendly, so what gets added to certain beers to make them unsuitable for those following a plant-based diet? Let’s find out.

 For the connoisseur that wants to enjoy a brew at home, there are a host of companies selling vegan cans perfect for the fridge, including:

 When you’re out and about, it’s unlikely that your local Wetherspoons will have an extensive menu of vegan-friendly craft ales, so what can you choose to stay true to your ethics, while still enjoying a sociable drink?
-Prepare to be pleasantly surprised.
+Prepare to be pleasantly surprised and to stop thrusting your frustrated fist into the air as you yell “why is beer not vegan”, in a Rocky-style montage voice.

 Some big and easily accessible names there that mean wherever you are planning to go and regardless of the occasion, you should be able to raise an affordable glass and immerse yourself in the festivities.
 And don’t worry, cider drinkers, you can enjoy a Bulmers, a Strongbow original or a pear Magners.
 Wine buffs; you’re taken care of too.